Best Business Lines of Credit for New Businesses in February 2025

 A business line of credit is a flexible form of small business funding.
 Unlike a term loan, which disburses the money in one lump-sum payment, a business line of credit typically works more like a credit card.

-You can use it to borrow money up to a certain limit.
+Because they provide revolving funds, business lines of credit offer greater flexibility than business loans, allowing you to borrow funds as needed up to a certain limit.
 You’ll only pay interest on the amount that you’ve borrowed, and you can borrow against your limit again once you’ve paid down your balance.

-Typically, most financial institutions require you to be in business for at least two years before extending you a line of credit.
-However, our picks for best business line of credit for new businesses have shorter time in business requirements.
+Most financial institutions require you to be in business for at least two years before extending you a line of credit.
+However, our picks for the best business line of credit for new businesses have shorter time in business requirements.

-Types of business line of credit for new businesses
+Types of business lines of credit for new businesses

-There are two types of business lines of credit that you may want to consider as a newer business owner.
+As a new business owner, there are two types of business lines of credit that you may want to consider.

 • Secured lines of credit: Secured lines of credit are backed by collateral.
 Since the lender has an asset that they can repossess if you default on the loan, these lines of credit are often easier to qualify for than their unsecured counterparts.